by Billie Kelpin

 The next week I signed, “Welcome back,” as Sylvia slipped in after class had begun.
 Students were finishing their autobiographies and I was introducing “Little Bunny Foo Foo” to Bonnie for her twins.
 Sylvia read her assignment and got busy writing her autobiography.

-Just before break, I walked over to her desk and signed, “Finished?”
+Just before break time, I walked over to her desk and signed, “Finished?”

 Still stoic, Sylvia nodded her head and motioned down to her paper.
 I pulled up one of the folding chairs and started reading.
 Her written English was simple, but somewhat straight (as teachers of the deaf like to say) and would need little correction.
 I could tell that from the first two sentences.
 I’d read for content I decided.
 It was a decision I wouldn’t have had to make for the content was such that I had never read in fifteen years of teaching.